evacchi/wazero/site/content/docs/how_the_optimizing_compiler_works/backend.md

 there is no sufficient space to allocate the stack frame, the function will exit the execution and will try to grow it from the Go runtime.

-The epilogue simply reverses the operation of the prologue.
+The epilogue simply reverses the operations of the prologue.

 ### Other Post-RegAlloc Logic